Cross-Country Skiing in Banff: Trails & Tips

 • Start on flat terrain: The Golf Course Loop or Cascade Fire Road are ideal first-time trails

 • Take a lesson: Several Banff operators offer beginner cross-country lessons.
-Two hours will give you confidence and proper technique
+Two hours will give you confidence and proper technique, with 2026 rates starting at $85 CAD per person

 • Dress right: You'll warm up fast.
 Wear moisture-wicking layers, not heavy ski jackets.
 Bring a light backpack with extra layers and water